 The KIPDA ADD will also hold local or regional public information/input meetings as requested by the KYTC or by the RTC to provide additional opportunities for public comments related to transportation issues and the transportation planning process.

 KIPDA ADD Public Involvement activities include:

-- Regularly scheduled RTC meetings - Local/regional public information meetings as requested by KYTC or RTC - Transportation Committee Reports during the monthly KIPDA ADD Board of Directors meetings - KIPDA's Facebook, Twitter, Instagram, and YouTube accounts - Conducting local transportation meetings with local officials and interested community leaders - Using email lists to provide transportation information materials to interested persons and agencies - Using advisory committees and focus groups as an extension of the Regional Transportation Committee to include a more diverse group of individuals and representation of the region.
-This extension group allows for the public involvement/input process to expand beyond regular committee members.
+- Regularly scheduled RTC meetings - Local or regional public/information meetings as requested by the KYTC or RTC - Transportation Committee Reports during the monthly KIPDA ADD Board of Director's meetings - Utilizing the KIPDA ADD quarterly newsletter to reach, educate and inform the public on various transportation programs/issues - KIPDA has a Facebook page, a Twitter page (both can be found through a search on each site).
+KIPDA also has a transportation blog: http://kipdatrans.blogspot.com/). - Conducting local transportation meetings with local officials and interested community leaders - Using e-mail lists to provide transportation information materials to interested persons and agencies - Using advisory committees/ focus groups as an extension of the regional transportation committee to include a more diverse group of individuals and representation of the region.
+This extension group allows for the public involvement/input process to expand beyond the regular committee members